fvolkanoski/Login-System/README.md

 ## Installation
 - Create a database login_system for the storage and create the tables using the scripts located in the `db` folder.
 - Configure your parameters in the `src/cfg/config.php` file for the database and you are ready to go.
+## Version
+Current version is 1.0.
+Once new versions start coming up a changelog will be created.